eduardolucioac/groovim/README.md

 -----

  - Use  Ctrl+b  to enable visual block mode;
- - When changes from  visual mode  t * insert mode the cursor do not move;
+ - When changes from visual mode to insert mode the cursor do not move;
  - Use default OS clipboard;
  - The "insert" and "paste" from the same cursor position;